anit3k/HandleBarsDotNet8.DynamicLinq/README.md

 5. Build and run the WebAPI project.
 6. Observe the API response showing a different number of registered helpers.

+### Expected Behavior
+Both projects should register the same number of helpers:
+- 134 Block Helpers and 265 Helpers

+### Actual Behavior
+- Console Application: 134 Block Helpers and 265 Helpers
+- WebAPI Project: 97 Block Helpers and 193 Helpers

 ## Environment

 - .NET Version: 8.0